 Option Action Local project Click on this option to display the 'Select Enterprise Architect Project to Open' dialog to browse for and open an existing project file (.eap, .eapx or .feap).
 Server connection Click on this option to display the 'Data Link Properties' dialog, from which you begin to specify a data source to connect to, on one of a number of supported repositories.
-This feature is available in the Corporate, Unified and Ultimate editions.
-Cloud connection Click on this option to open the 'Cloud Connection' dialog, which you use to specify a project held at a remote location, and to access it through the internet or web.
-You work on the project using the Enterprise Architect installation on your machine.
-An advantage of working in this way is that you do not need to have the database drivers installed on your machine, as you would to work on projects held on a DBMS server.
+This feature is available in the Corporate, Unified and Ultimate editions. specify a project held at a remote location, and to access it the An advantage of working in this way is that you do not need to have the database drivers installed on your machine, as you would to work on projects held on a DBMS server.